List of areas in the United States National Park System: National monuments

-There are 129 national monuments, 84 of which are administered by the NPS and are listed below.
-Of these, 83 (all except Grand Canyon-Parashant) are NPS official units.
+There are 138 national monuments, 89 of which are administered by the NPS and are listed below.
+Of these, 87 (all except Grand Canyon-Parashant and Avi Kwa Ame) are NPS official units.

-The remaining 46 monuments are administered by five other federal agencies.
-Two, Grand Canyon–Parashant and Craters of the Moon National Monuments, are jointly administered by the NPS and the Bureau of Land Management, and Tule Lake National Monument is joint with the Fish and Wildlife Service.
+The remaining 49 monuments are administered by five other federal agencies.
+Three, Grand Canyon–Parashant, Craters of the Moon, and Avi Kwa Ame National Monuments, are jointly administered by the NPS and the Bureau of Land Management, and Tule Lake National Monument is joint with the Fish and Wildlife Service.
 National monuments are typically smaller and protect just one or few major resources.
 They include both natural and historical sites and can be established by the president under the Antiquities Act.
+34 former national monuments have been redesignated or incorporated into national parks.

 Former national monuments

 National preserves

 There are 21 national preserves in the United States, 19 of which are counted by the National Park System as official units.
 Ten are stand-alone official units, while eleven others are designated areas where hunting or grazing is permitted as part of a larger "national park and preserve" or "national monument and preserve".
 Nine of those are counted as separate units, while Oregon Caves National Monument and Preserve and New River Gorge National Park and Preserve are single units (there is no functional difference).
 Jean Lafitte National Historical Park and Preserve is not officially a national preserve but has similar management policies, while Salt River Bay National Historical Park and Ecological Preserve is unrelated.